pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

 Standard Input
 --------------

-In addition to being able to output to the console, we want to be able to take input from the user.
+In addition to being able to output to the standard output, we want to be able to take input from the user.
-The command ``cin`` is somewhat similar to ``cout`` except, of course, it is used for input.
+The command ``cin`` is somewhat similar to ``cout`` except, of course, it is used for getting character input.
 Input streams direct data from a source, such as the keyboard or a file.
-As you might have guessed, ``cin`` stands for "console input" and it makes getting input from the standard input device (usually the keyboard) relatively easy.
+As you might have guessed, ``cin`` stands for "character input" and it makes getting input from the standard input device (usually the keyboard) relatively easy.
 The input operator in C++ is ``>>``.

 Here is an example that uses ``cin``: